Damuna/Notes/notes/Red_theory.md

 Kali -> Pivot Host -> Intranet Host (private)

-The <PivotIntranetIP> is the private IP of the Pivot Host that can communicate with the Intranet Host, that is the two IPs share the first blocks, while the <IP> is the public one, that you can already connect to.
+The <PivotIntranetIP> is the private IP of the Pivot Host that can communicate with the Intranet Host, that is the two IPs share the first blocks, while the <IP> is its public one, that you can already connect to.

 #### Local forwarding

 Send a local service to your machine.

-- **Ligolo**
+- **Ligolo** (64 bits only)

   1. On your machine, run `ligstart` to start the ligolo server